 What Is Copyright Infringement?

-Copyright laws are designed to protect the creator of original works, which are creative expressions from others using and profiting their work, without permission.
-The idea is that the author or creator owns the rights to the work and can decide if and how others use his or her creation.
+Copyright is a well-known type of intellectual property (IP) protection represented by the © symbol.
+Copyright laws are designed to protect the owner who creates original works, which are creative expressions from others using and profiting their work, without permission.
+The idea is that the owner or creator owns the rights to the work and can decide if and how others use his or her creation.

 For example, music copyright would exist for songwriters on their lyrics.
 When songwriters allow artists to record their words, there would be an agreement outlining how the right to record is granted, thus avoiding copyright infringement.